 We are deeply sorry for your loss - the staff at Escanaba Location

-In addition to his parents, Ron was preceded in death by his sister, Juanita Thompson; and brothers-in-law, Fred Thompson, and Bob Iverson.
+In addition to his parents, Jack and Pauline Riedel, Rick was preceded in death by his sister, Marcia (nee Duerson) Tice; brother-in-law, Steve Williams; and biological father, Alfred Duerson.

 A radio tribute in Rick’s honor is playing on RRN stations and a memorial for family and close friends is being planned.